SpaceWesus/Slick-Dialogue/README.md

 ## Requirements

-- Kenshi 1.0.65
 - RE_Kenshi

 ## Notes

-This first build captures `Dialogue::say(text, line)` and appends the most recent dialogue lines to a movable window near the middle-right of the screen.
+This first build captures `Dialogue::say(text, line)` and appends the most recent dialogue lines to a transparent window near the middle-right of the screen.

+## Future Additions

+- In game Settings Menu to control font sizing and message duration.